- PhD Student

 Research

-Small Language Models: The viability of 'Small LMs' as a coherent research programme relies on a successful consideration of efficiency, acceleration and architectural questions.
-There is a growing recognition that the computational complexity of self-attention in Transformers is suboptimal in various respects.
-In particular, I have interests in leveraging small LMs for multilingual NLP and domain-specific applications.
+Small Language Models: The viability of 'Small LMs' as a coherent research programme relies on a successful consideration of efficiency, acceleration and architectural questions in pretraining.

 Cognitively-Inspired AI: The emergent capabilities of Transformers are subject to a great deal of interpretability work, however there is a clear mismatch between human language acquisition (which is data-efficient in many regards) and the data-hungriness of Transformers.
-I am personally very invested in research questions that draw on insights from language acquisition to guide architectural alternatives to 'vanilla' Transformers.
-Currently, my focus is building small-scale Transformer-based language models and developing curriculum learning (CL) strategies inspired by Language Acquisition frameworks.
+I am personally very invested in research questions that draw on insights from language acquisition in the context of the BabyLM Shared Task, leading and working as part of teams working on the Multimodal, Multilingual and Interaction Tracks of the Shared Task.

 Teaching